 •The role for immunonutrition is unclear.
 Thus far, there is insufficient high quality evidence to suggest any specific amino acid or other supplementation for surgical patients.

 - Bruun LI, Bosaeus I, Bergstad I, Nygaard K. Prevalence of malnutrition in surgical patients: evaluation of nutritional support and documentation.
 Clin Nutr 1999; 18:141.

-- Studley, HO.
-Percentage of weight loss: A basic indicator of surgical risk in patients with chronic peptic ulcer.
-JAMA 1936; 106:458.
+- Studley HO.
+Percentage of weight loss: a basic indicator of surgical risk in patients with chronic peptic ulcer.
+1936.
+Nutr Hosp 2001; 16:141.

 - McWhirter JP, Pennington CR.
 Incidence and recognition of malnutrition in hospital.
 BMJ 1994; 308:945.

 - Elwyn DH, Bryan-Brown CW, Shoemaker WC.
 Nutritional aspects of body water dislocations in postoperative and depleted patients.
 Ann Surg 1975; 182:76.

 - Kinney JM, Weissman C. Forms of malnutrition in stressed and unstressed patients.
 Clin Chest Med 1986; 7:19.

 - Babineau TJ, Borlase BC, Blackburn GL.
 Applied Total Parental Nutrition in the Critically Ill.
 In: Intensive Care Medicine, Rippe JM, Irwin RS, Alpert JS, Fink MP (Eds), Little, Brown and Co, Boston 1991. p.1675.

 - Santos JI.
 Nutrition, infection, and immunocompetence.
 Infect Dis Clin North Am 1994; 8:243.